kajahl/twitch-bot-framework-public/README.md

 # Twitch Bot Framework - Public

 This repository serves as a public mirror of a private repository that contains the actual codebase.
 This public repository is intended for issue tracking, feature requests, and discussions related to the project. **No code** is stored here.
+If you want to use the framework visit the [npmjs website](https://www.npmjs.com/package/twitch-bot-framework)

 ## Repository Purpose